tucnak/telebot/README.md

 ```

 Simple, innit?
 Telebot's routing system takes care of deliviering updates
-to their "endpoints", so in order to get to handle any meaningful event,
+to their endpoints, so in order to get to handle any meaningful event,
 all you have to do is just plug your function to one of them endpoints
 and you're ready to go!
-You might want to switch-case handle more specific
-scenarios later.

 ```go
 b, _ := tb.NewBot(settings)